 Check the level of the engine coolant in the reservoir.
-Refer to the "Service Guide" for service interval schedules.
-Be sure to read and understandPrecautions when servicing your vehicle in this chapter.
+Refer to the Scheduled Maintenance Guide for service interval schedules.
+Be sure to read and understand Precautions when servicing your vehicle in this chapter.

-If the engine coolant has not been checked at the above recommended interval, the engine coolant reservoir may become empty.
+If the engine coolant has not been checked at the recommended interval, the engine coolant reservoir may become empty.
 If this occurs, add engine coolant to the reservoir.
 For more information on engine coolant maintenance, refer to Adding engine coolant in this chapter.